samcday/logstash-output-kinesis/README.md

 ### Updating KPL

 Change the dependency version in `build.gradle`, and then run `gradle copylibs`.
 Make sure to check in all the updated JARs!
-Yes, we put them in the repo :(

 ## Contributions

 Are more than welcome.
-Raising an issue is great, raising a PR is better, raising a PR with tests is best.
+Raising an issue is great, raising a PR is better, raising a PR with tests is *bestest*.

 ## License